marcosvital/teach-R-project/README.md

 ### Why?

 We want more people using R: it is an awesome tool for Open Science orientated research, there is already a huge community of users and developers and once the user gest used to its basic principles it turns out to be very easy to learn new techniques.
-To help getting more people using it we want to break the initial learning barrier, and we want do this making it easier for the more experienced users to teach R to beginners.
+To help get more people using it we want to break the initial learning barrier, and we want do this making it easier for the more experienced users to teach R to beginners.

 The idea is to create a snowball-like effect: as more scientists, lectures and students learn how to use R and get more experienced, they will be able to find hands on material to teach it, helping to spread the R open magic among more and more people!